-Professional Roles and Dimensions of Nursing Practice

-The purpose of this course is to build upon initial nursing education to enhance professional development, prepare for a broader scope of practice, and provide deeper understanding of the cultural, political, economic, and social issues that affect clients and influence care delivery.
+Professional Roles and Dimensions of Nursing Practice 3 Credits broader scope of practice, and provide deeper understanding of the cultural, political, economic, and social issues that affect clients and influence care delivery.
 Emphasis is on the concepts of culturally sensitive patient-centered care, evidence based practice, interprofessional teams, informatics, clinical reasoning, and health promotion across the lifespan in an ever changing and complex healthcare environment.
-Prerequisites: College-level reading, writing and math skills are required.